Nursery Terms & Conditions

 - VAT is not charged on nursery fees (nursery provision is an exempt supply for VAT purposes).

-- The quoted charges are per Child, per core day (meaning per full day, with 5 hours per session) and include lunch and tea, breakfast and snacks at mid-morning and mid-afternoon.
+- The quoted charges are per Child, per core day (meaning per full day, with 5 hours per session) calculated as a monthly fee and include lunch and tea, breakfast and snacks at mid-morning and mid-afternoon.